Moya/Moya/Readme.md

 Note: If you are using **ReactiveMoya**, we are using [our own fork of ReactiveSwift](https://github.com/Moya/ReactiveSwift).
 This fork adds 2 commits to remove testing dependencies on releases (starting 6.1.0).
 This is to prevent Xcode Previews on Xcode 11/11.1 to build testing dependencies (FB7316430).
 If you don't want to use our fork, you can just add another dependency to your SPM package list: `git@github.com:ReactiveCocoa/ReactiveSwift.git` and it should fetch the original repository.

+Combine note: if you're using **CombineMoya**, make sure that you use Xcode 11.5.0 or later.
+With earlier versions of Xcode you will have to manually add Combine as a weakly linked framework to your application target.

 ### Accio

 [Accio](https://github.com/JamitLabs/Accio) is a dependency manager based on SwiftPM which can build frameworks for iOS/macOS/tvOS/watchOS.
 Therefore the integration steps of Moya are exactly the same as described above.
 Once your `Package.swift` file is configured, run `accio update` instead of `swift package update`.